delfick/credo/README.rst

     changes as they are made and will try to synchronise with any remote that is set.

-    Note that this functionality is very rudimentary atm.
+    Note that this functionality is extremely rudimentary

     Versioning without a remote
         Makes it a git repository without adding any remote